stupidpupil/voicepack_template/README.md

 2. Place the zip file in `...\SteamApps\common\XCOM 2 SDK\Binaries\Win 32\ModBuddy\Extensions\Application\ProjectTemplates\XCOM2Mod\1033\`

-3. Create a new project in ModBuddy and select the RobojumperVoicePack template.
+3. Create a new project in ModBuddy and select the *Voice Pack with Robojumper script* template.

 4. Follow the instructions.

 # LICENSE